nollstead/Green-Bean/README.md

 ![image](https://github.com/nollstead/Green-Bean/assets/13612518/946539af-7d3a-4dbd-b837-e23c8881a81c)

 The Green Bean is a breakout board based on the STM32G473CBT6 microcontroller.
 It's designed to be a small, powerful and adaptable platform for STM32-based development.
 It comes with everything you need for basic functionality (power inputs, external crystals, USB connector, an LED to blink and even an SWD interface to upload your code) as well as headers exposing all remaining pins to connect to external components.
 Want to take it further, just create a basic shield that connects to those pins and the sky is the limit.

 ## Features
 - 16MHz external high speed crystal
-- 32.768MHz external low speed crytal
+- 32.768MHz external low speed crystal
-- Powered by either a USB-C connecter or a 1C LiPo battery.
+- Powered by either a USB-C connecter, a 1C LiPo battery or externally via the VIN pin.
 Schottky diodes included to provide reverse voltage protection.
 - ESD protection on USB port
 - 4-pin I2C header - perfect for a small OLED display
 - 8-pin SPI header - perfect for an NRF24L01 module.
 This header includes a 4.7μF decoupling capacitor between power and ground
-- Tag-Connect NLxxx Serial Wire Debugger connection
+- Tag-Connect TC2030 Serial Wire Debugger port
 - Power Switch
 - Green power LED
 - Blue user controllable LED